All Episodes Plain Text

 Good morning.

-Before I make my comment, I just want to say that I think that C -SPAN is the most important thing on television.
+Before I make my comment, I just want to say that I think that C-SPAN is the most important thing on television.

-I also think that everyone on Washington Journal does a great job of facilitating and inviting discussion.
+I also think that everyone on the Washington Journal does a great job of facilitating and inviting discussion.

 My comment is that, you know, we have so much political divisiveness in this country.